gastondana627/Oriel_FX/README.md

 * **Customizable UI:** An interactive control panel allows users to change shapes, colors, and animation intensity on the fly.
 * **Dynamic Shape Library:** A large, expandable library of classic and procedurally generated shapes.
 The "Randomize" button provides a new selection of three unique shapes each time.
 * **User Audio Upload:** Users can upload their own MP3 or WAV files to drive the visualization.
-* **GIF Export:** A built-in recorder captures a 30-second, high-framerate GIF of the animation for easy sharing.
+* **WebM Video Export:** A built-in recorder captures a 30-second, high-quality `.webm` video file, including audio.
+* **MP3 Audio Export:** A simple option to download the currently loaded audio track.
 * **Usage Limiter:** A prototype download limiter tracks usage in the browser's `localStorage`.

 ### 🚀 Live Demo